darkobits/formation/docs/components/form.md

 ### `setModelValues(modelValues: object): void`

 Sets the model value of each control in `modelValues` to the provided value.
+Model values that are omitted from the provided object will not be updated.
+If there are nested forms and/or form groups present, you may pass a nested data structure and the parent form will delegate to its children.

 #### **Parameters**